inzrv/BVH/README.md

 The software can calculate various properties of the BVH, such as its depth, balance, and efficiency, and display them graphically.
 In addition, the software supports the use of a virtual camera to determine the visibility of the polygons in the model from a given viewpoint.
 The camera's position and orientation can be adjusted interactively, allowing users to explore the scene from different angles and perspectives.

-The software is developed using JavaScript, a popular programming language for web development.
+The software is developed using JavaScript.

 ![image](https://user-images.githubusercontent.com/86073105/171048832-f1fce64c-3f27-4c1b-9ac4-2511aad66567.png)